denten-books/plain-text/2-device.md

 ![Kircher's *Arca Musurgicae*, the musical composition box, 1650 [@kircher_musurgia_1999, 184].](images/musical-box.jpg)

-Using such a tool to compose music or poetry would amount to "*sed versûs, non poëma* [mere versification, not poetry]" wrote Quirinus Kuhlmann, the German Baroque poet, in correspondence with Kircher.
-Would we consider a naive child using such a contraption a composer or a poet, Kuhlmann asks?
+In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using such an instrument to compose music or poetry would amount to "*sed versûs, non poëma* [mere versification, not poetry]."
+Would we call a naive child using such a contraption a composer or a poet, he asked?
+And
+answered:

 > Sed lusus est ingeniosus, Ingeniose Kirchere, non methodus, prima fronte
 > aliquid promittens, in recessu nihil solvens.
 Sine cista enim puer nihil